 “When telematics data is viewed and analyzed in context you can really start to use it to improve your operations,” Orban stated.
 “With telematics, software can do the heavy lifting and enable better decision-making through the use of analytics and more informed reporting.
-Especially in the past 18 months, the stakes have never been higher.
+Especially in the past several months, the stakes have never been higher.

 “Where the real value of telematics lies is in data science processes that let you not only be proactive but predictive as well,” Orban continued.
 “Historically, linear reporting capabilities were used to take action on something that has already happened, and to try to predict the future.
 Today, the power of real-time telematics data is that it can be prescriptive; it can tell you that you are likely to have a problem and you can make choices based on what you believe will happen.”

 With a vast amount of telematics information from vehicles, drivers, operations and a myriad of supply chain sources, Orban advised transportation services providers to adopt hardware and software agnostic solutions.
 “Telematics continues to evolve but its full value can’t be realized if you’re limited by your devices or applications,” he stated.

 “By implementing an open telematics solution, fleets can effectively turn data into actionable insights to help improve their operations,” Orban continued.
 “They can improve key safety, planning and other factors by increasing efficiency, cost savings, and maximizing asset utilization.